-For many solo travelers, safety is the number one concern.
-You’re in unfamiliar territory with no-one around for company.
+For many solo travelers, safety is their number one concern.
+You’re in unfamiliar territory with no one around for company.
 While it’s often preferable for many to travel solo as there are many benefits of solo travel, it may be a necessity for others, such as those traveling for business.
 No matter what the reason is that you’re traveling solo, here are a few tips to staying safe.

 SHARE YOUR TRAVEL PLANS